-5.25.1.
-Lighting at Carolina North shall not have a negative effect on adjacent users, neighborhoods, the community, or other University uses at Carolina North.
-Lighting shall be energy efficient and appropriate for the program requirements and times of use.

-5.25.2.
-The Town lighting standards in effect as of the date of this Agreement shall be applicable to Carolina North.
-Each individual site development permit application shall demonstrate no increase in lighting foot-candle levels at the adjacent property line.

-5.25.3.
-The University shall describe in each individual site development application how lighting for that portion of the Carolina North Project is designed with a basic strategy of:

-- (a) A 'dark skies' approach for the Carolina North Project as a whole; - (b) Streets lit to Town or DOT standards, and - (c) Building code requirements regarding lighting met for new buildings.
+- 5.25.1.
+Lighting at the Carolina North Project shall not have a negative effect on adjacent users, neighborhoods, the community, or other University uses of the Carolina North Tract.
+Lighting shall be energy efficient and appropriate for the program requirements and times of use. - 5.25.2.
+The Town lighting standards in effect as of the Effective Date of this Agreement shall be applicable to the Carolina North Project.
+Each individual site development permit application shall demonstrate no increase in lighting foot-candle levels at the adjacent property line. - 5.25.3.
+The University shall describe in each individual site development application how lighting for that portion of the Carolina North Project is designed with a basic strategy of: - (1) A 'dark skies' approach for the Carolina North Project as a whole; - (2) Streets lit to Town or DOT standards, and - (3) Building code requirements regarding lighting met for new buildings.

-5.25.4.
-New lighting within Carolina North Project shall comply with the following:

-(a) All lighting, including that used in and around buildings, recreation areas, parking areas, walkways, roadways, and signs, shall be designed to minimize spillover light onto property outside of the Carolina North Project.

-- (b) All lighting shall be designed to prevent glare that could impair vision and/or otherwise deteriorate normally accepted qualities and uses of property outside of the Carolina North Project. - (c) Outdoor lighting, except sports and athletic field lighting, shall be mounted at heights no greater than fifteen (15) feet for non-cutoff lights; and no greater than thirty-five (35) feet for most cutoff lights. - (d) Lighting for sports and athletic fields must include glare control features and must be designed so that the primary illumination is directed onto the play area and immediate surroundings, and such that offsite illumination/glare is restricted. - (e) Increases in illumination on property outside of the Carolina North Project shall not result in lighting levels in excess of 0.3 foot-candles, measured at ground level. - (f) For property outside of the Carolina North Project where existing ambient lighting levels are in excess of 0.3 foot-candles, there shall be no increase in measurable lighting levels.
+- 5.25.4.
+New lighting within the Carolina North Project shall comply with the following: - (1) All lighting, including that used in and around buildings, recreation areas, parking areas, walkways, roadways, and signs, shall be designed to minimize spillover light onto property outside of the Carolina North Project. - (2) All lighting shall be designed to prevent glare that could impair vision and/or otherwise deteriorate normally accepted qualities and uses of property outside of the Carolina North Project. - (3) Outdoor lighting, except sports and athletic field lighting, shall be mounted at heights no greater than fifteen (15) feet for non-cutoff lights; and no greater than thirty-five (35) feet for most cutoff lights. - (4) Lighting for sports and athletic fields must include glare control features and must be designed so that the primary illumination is directed onto the play area and immediate surroundings, and such that offsite illumination/glare is restricted. - (5) Increases in illumination on property outside of the Carolina North Project shall not result in lighting levels in excess of 0.3 foot-candles, measured at ground level. - (6) For property outside of the Carolina North Project where existing ambient lighting levels are in excess of 0.3 foot-candles, there shall be no increase in measurable lighting levels.